A One-Day Virtual Event Focused On Smart Cities,

 Smart Buildings & Mobility

-Event Format: 45-60 minute live sessions on topics focused on Smart Cities, Smart Buildings and Mobility.
+Event Format: 55 minute live panels on topics focused on Smart Cities, Smart Buildings and Mobility.
 All tracks will be live (no pre-recorded sessions).

 Sample Key Topics Covered

-- The Role of AI/ML and Seamless Integration in City Operations: Lighting, Water & Wastewater, Waste Management
+- Importance of AI/ML and Seamless Integration in City Operations

 Also, you have a chance to propose your topic and 4-5 bullet points you want to discuss during your panel.
 IIoT World’s Smart Cities Day will feature end-user case studies focused on smart infrastructure, smart cities and smart buildings.